Suraj2320/job_scrapper_indeed/README.md

 <p>1.Clone  this repo in your machine</p>

-  1: open your VS code terminal and type "Git clone "
+  1: open your VS code terminal and type "git clone "

   and then paste this URL:"https://github.com/Suraj2320/job_scrapper_indeed.git"